 We would appreciate an estimated timeline for the completion of the requested assessments, at your earliest convenience.
-If you have any questions, please contact at (703) 604- DSN 664- or at @dodig.mil.
+If you have any questions, please contact at (703) 604- DSN 664- or at additional DSN 664- or at a doding.mil.

 Ambassador Kenneth P. Moorefield (Ret)

 Deputy Inspector General

 Special Plans & Operations